ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/basic_operation_dashing.md

 #### [RC-100](#rc100)

 The settings for [ROBOTIS RC-100B][rc100] is included in an OpenCR firmware for TurtleBot3.
 It can be used with the Bluetooth module [BT410][bt410].
 TurtleBot3 Waffle Pi includes this controller and Bluetooth modules.
-When using RC-100B, it is not necessary to execute a specific node because `turtlebot_core` node creates a `/cmd_vel` topic in the firmware directly connected to OpeCR.
+When using RC-100B, it is not necessary to execute a specific node because `turtlebot_core` node creates a `/cmd_vel` topic in the firmware directly connected to OpenCR.

 ![](/assets/images/platform/turtlebot3/example/rc100b_with_bt410.png)